apnevma/ModelServerRestAPI/README.md

 # ModelServer REST API

-A Flask-based REST API for serving machine learning models dynamically.
-So far, supports **Scikit-learn** (`.pkl`) and **TensorFlow** models.
-Each model is exposed as its own endpoint, allowing clients to send input data and receive predictions in JSON format.
+A Flask-based REST API for dynamically serving machine learning models.
+Supports **Scikit-learn**, **TensorFlow/Keras**, **TensorFlow SavedModels**, and **PyTorch** models.
+Each model is automatically exposed as its own endpoint, allowing clients to send input data and receive predictions in JSON format.

 ## Features